archanabnair93/Experiments-with-R/README.md

 Description: Adjusted Net National Income between the period 1970 and 2000 were collected(source World Bank databank).
 Using the matplot function, the net income based on year was plotted.

 Method:
-Matplot function was used to plot the data.
+Qplot and Matplot functions were used to plot the data.
 Matplot function has been used only for learning purposes, and advanced plotting functions are obviously a better choice.

 Insights: